 The basal ganglia are responsible for making sure your body movements are smooth.
 When there aren’t as many connections in this area of the brain, it can’t do that job as well.
 This leads to Parkinsonian gait and the other movement symptoms of Parkinson’s disease.

-There’s some evidence that anxiety can cause freezing of gait, or make it worse in people with Parkinson’s disease.
+There’s that anxiety can cause freezing of gait, or make it worse in people with Parkinson’s disease.
 Anxiety is also a common symptom of Parkinson’s disease.
 However, more research into this area is needed.

 Levodopa (L-dopa) and other medications that help the brain produce dopamine or use it more effectively can help treat Parkinsonian gait.
 These medications are the main treatment for all symptoms of Parkinson’s disease.
 L-dopa is often combined with a medication called carbidopa.
 This medication keeps the body from breaking down L-dopa before it reaches the brain.